smitmatt/Percentage-of-Tail-in-Peak-analysis/README.md

 # Percentage-of-Tail-in-Peak-analysis

+This is an aditional version of the code tat will plot the tail percentage versus turn number

+Description:
 Determine the percentage of a peak that exists within its left and right tails.
-Given a folder containing several txt files worth of data, tail percentage vs injection trap voltage gradient will be plotted.
+Given a folder containing several txt files worth of data, tail percentage vs turn number will be plotted.
 File naming syntax if required, with details in both the documentation and commented within the code